Skip to main content

 The integrity of sperm is directly threatened by environmental chemicals that can induce DNA damage and alter its genetic payload.

 One of the most significant consequences of toxicant exposure is the induction of oxidative stress.
 This is a state where the production of reactive oxygen species (free radicals) overwhelms the body’s antioxidant defenses.
-Sperm cells are particularly vulnerable to because their cell membranes are rich in polyunsaturated fatty acids, which are easily damaged.
+Sperm cells are particularly vulnerable to oxidative stress because their cell membranes are rich in polyunsaturated fatty acids, which are easily damaged.

 This damage can impair sperm motility and the cell’s ability to fertilize an egg.
 Furthermore, oxidative stress can cause breaks in the DNA strands within the sperm head, leading to sperm DNA fragmentation.
 This genetic damage may compromise embryo development even if fertilization occurs.